Hexagon CEO says conscience clear over Norwegian insider trading probe

 Norway's public prosecutor has said the investigation will continue.

-The allegations concern an investment made in Next Biometrics in October last year by Iskossala Ltd, which bought shares on behalf of Greenbridge Partners Ltd, an investment firm founded by Rollen and Hexagon chairman Melker Schorling.
+The allegations concern an investment made in Next Biometrics (NEXT.OL) in October last year by Iskossala Ltd, which bought shares on behalf of Greenbridge Partners Ltd.

 A first purchase of 284,341 shares was made on Oct.
 6 and 7, 2015.
 A couple of days later, on Oct.
 8, Iskossala, the Rollen family's private investment firm, bought another 333,333 shares and also subscribed to a rights issue for 2,000,000 more shares, according to Hexagon.